-Unless relieved by a supervisor or secondary unit, the investigator in the primary unit shall be responsible for the broadcasting of the progress of the pursuit.
-Unless practical circumstances indicate otherwise, and in order to concentrate on pursuit driving, the primary investigator should relinquish the responsibility of broadcasting the progress of the pursuit to a secondary unit or aircraft joining the pursuit.
+Until relieved by a supervisor or secondary unit, the investigator in the primary unit is responsible for the broadcasting of the progress of the pursuit.
+Unless circumstances reasonably indicate otherwise, the primary pursuing investigator should, as soon as practicable, relinquish the responsibility of broadcasting the progress of the pursuit to a secondary unit or air support joining the pursuit to minimize distractions and allow the primary pursuing investigator to concentrate foremost on safe pursuit tactics.

-304.3.3 SECONDARY UNITS RESPONSIBILITIES
+304.3.3 SECONDARY UNIT RESPONSIBILITIES

-The second investigator in the pursuit is responsible for the following:
+The second Investigator in the pursuit will be designated as the secondary unit and is responsible for:

-(a) The investigator in the secondary unit should immediately notify the dispatcher of entry into the pursuit
+(a) Immediately notifying the dispatcher of entry into the pursuit.

-- (b) Remain a safe distance behind the primary unit unless directed to assume the role of primary investigator, or if the primary unit is unable to continue the pursuit - (c) The secondary investigator should be responsible for broadcasting the progress of the pursuit unless the situation indicates otherwise
+- (b) Remaining a safe distance behind the primary unit unless directed to assume the role of primary pursuit vehicle or if the primary pursuit vehicle is unable to continue the pursuit. - (c) Broadcasting the progress, updating known or critical information, and providing changes in the pursuit, unless the situation indicates otherwise. - (d) Identifying the need for additional resources or equipment as appropriate. - (e) Serving as backup to the primary pursuing Investigator(s) once the suspect has been stopped.

-304.3.4 PURSUIT DRIVING TACTICS
+304.3.4 PURSUIT DRIVING

-The decision to use specific driving tactics requires the same assessment of considerations outlined in the factors to be considered concerning pursuit initiation and termination.
+The decision to use specific driving tactics requires the same assessment of the factors the investigator considered when determining whether to initiate and/or terminate a pursuit.
 The following are tactics for units involved in the pursuit:

-- (a) Investigators, considering their driving skills and vehicle performance capabilities, will space themselves from other involved vehicles such that they are able to see and avoid hazards or react safely to maneuvers by the fleeing vehicle. - (b) Because intersections can present increased risks, the following tactics should be considered: - 1.
+- (a) Investigator's, considering their driving skills and vehicle performance capabilities, will space themselves from other involved vehicles such that they are able to see and avoid hazards or react safely to maneuvers by the fleeing vehicle. - (b) Because intersections can present increased risks, the following tactics should be considered: - 1.
 Available units not directly involved in the pursuit may proceed safely to controlled intersections ahead of the pursuit in an effort to warn cross traffic. - 2.
-Pursuing units should exercise due caution when proceeding through controlled intersections. - (c) As a general rule, investigators should not pursue a vehicle driving left of center (wrong way) on a freeway.
-In the event that the pursued vehicle does so, the following tactics should be considered: - 1.
-Requesting assistance from an air unit. - 2.
-Maintaining visual contact with the pursued vehicle by paralleling it on the correct side of the roadway. - 3.
-Requesting other units to observe exits available to the suspects. - (d) Notifying the California Highway Patrol (CHP) and/or other jurisdictional agency if it appears that the pursuit may enter their jurisdiction. - (e) Investigators involved in a pursuit should not attempt to pass other units unless the situation indicates otherwise or they are requested to do so by the primary unit.
+Pursuing units should exercise due regard and caution when proceeding through controlled intersections. - (c) As a general rule, investigators should not pursue a vehicle driving left of center (wrong way) against traffic.
+In the event that the pursued vehicle does so, the following tactics should be considered: - Requesting assistance from available air support. - 2.
+Maintain visual contact with the pursued vehicle by paralleling it on the correct side of the roadway. - 3.
+Request other units to observe exits available to the suspects. - (d) Notify the California Highway Patrol (CHP) and/or other law enforcement agency if it appears that the pursuit may enter its jurisdiction. - (e) Investigators involved in a pursuit should not attempt to pass other units unless the situation indicates otherwise or they are requested to do so by the primary unit and with a clear understanding of the maneuver process between the involved units.